ljdrg/ljdrg.github.io/pages/terminal_git_operations.md

 ![terminal.PNG](..\assets\images\terminal.PNG)

 Great!
-Now we can start with the actual git commands.
+Now we can start with the actual Git commands.

 ## Git commands